hrayrhar/limit-label-memorization/README.md

 | data | Used to store data files.|
 | plots | Used to store the plots.|
 | nnlib | Points to a submodule which contains useful and generic code for training neural networks.|

+### Reproducing the results
+As mentioned above, we recommend using the code of the [v0.1 release](https://github.com/hrayrhar/limit-label-memorization/releases/tag/v0.1) to reproduce the results of the paper.
+However, one should be able to reproduce the results with the current code too, although some unexpected errors might arise (they should be easy to fix).
+The commands we used to run the experiments were generated using the `scripts/generate_commands.py` script.